Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Proofs

-where the first inequality is due to the triangle inequality, and the second inequality is derived from the Cauchy-Schwarz inequality.
+We define $\Del{l}(\cdot) = \hf{l}(\cdot) - \f{l}(\cdot)$, then $(\RN{1})_{k,l}$ can be re-expressed as follows: { } where the first inequality is due to the triangle inequality, and the second inequality is derived from the Cauchy-Schwarz inequality.
 Next, we apply Markov's inequality to further upper bound the terms in the above inequality.
 For any $t>1$, the following inequalities hold separately:

 Define the event $\Omega_1$ as

 Then by union bound, we obtain that $\prob(\Omega_1) \leq 1/t$.
 It follows that, with probability at least $1 - \frac{1}{t}$,